Updated July 15, 2023

 - It requires huge funds as the value of such assets is usually very high.

-- The decisions made regarding CAPEX are irreversible once the amount spent on any fixed asset cannot be reversed.
+- The decisions made regarding CAPEX are irreversible once the amount spent on any fixed asset cannot reverse.

-- The amount of Capex is charged as an expense in more than one accounting period.
+- The amount of Capex charges as an expense in more than one accounting period.

 There is no established or fixed formula for calculating CAPEX.
-In fact, the definition of CAPEX may vary from business to business.
+The definition of CAPEX may vary from business to business.
 A Capital asset for one may be trading goods for another.
-Still, to find CAPEX, one can use two balance sheets of an entity and compare each figure of fixed assets like Buildings, machineries, furniture, or or any other capex item and adjust the difference with other adjustments like depreciation, amortization, impairment, etc. The resulting figure will give details of net capital expenditure
+Still, to find CAPEX, one can use two balance sheets of an entity and compare each figure of fixed assets like Buildings, machinery, furniture, or any other capex item and adjust the difference with other adjustments like depreciation, amortization, impairment, etc. The resulting figure will give details of net capital expenditure.

 Examples of Capital Expenditure